GSF-001/GSF-Core/README.md

-## GSF Core
+# GSF Core

-GSF Core is the foundational architecture of the GSF Digital Ecosystem.
+GSF Core is the architectural foundation of the GSF Digital Ecosystem.

-This repository defines system vision, governance logic, and modular infrastructure powering the future digital city framework.
+This repository defines the system vision, governance model, and modular infrastructure powering GSF as a scalable digital environment.

+GSF is not a single application.
+It is a long-term digital ecosystem designed to evolve into an autonomous, AI-assisted digital city framework.

 ---

-🚀 New contributors start here:
-→ START_HERE.md
+## Purpose

+GSF Core exists to define how all GSF systems connect, evolve, and operate together.

+This repository focuses on:

+- System architecture
+- Governance logic
+- Ecosystem structure
+- Long-term infrastructure design
+- Coordination between future modules

+Application implementations are developed separately.

 ---

-## Structure
+## Repository Structure

-- VISION.md — Long-term system philosophy
+- VISION.md        → Long-term system direction

-- SYSTEM.md — Core infrastructure logic
+- SYSTEM.md        → Core infrastructure logic
-- ROADMAP.md — Development direction
+- ECOSYSTEM.md     → Ecosystem module overview
-- GOVERNANCE.md — Ecosystem governance
+- GOVERNANCE.md    → Decision & governance framework
+- ROADMAP.md       → Development trajectory
+- START_HERE.md    → Entry point for contributors
-- docs/ — Technical architecture & research
+- docs/            → Technical research & architecture

 ---

+## Philosophy

-GSF is an open evolving system.
+GSF is designed as a living system.
-Core modules remain under active development.
-GSF Core defines the architectural foundation of the GSF Digital Ecosystem.

-This repository represents the system-level vision, governance logic, and modular infrastructure behind GSF.
+Interfaces may change.
+Applications may evolve.
+The underlying system logic remains stable.

-GSF is designed as a scalable digital environment combining:
+The goal is to create a modular environment capable of supporting:

 - Education infrastructure
 - Community economies
 - Event interaction systems
-- Governance logic
+- Digital governance
 - Autonomous AI coordination

-This repository does NOT contain application code.

-It defines how all GSF systems connect and evolve.

 ---

-## Structure
+## Scope

-- Vision → Long-term direction
-- Ecosystem → System modules
-- Governance → Decision logic
-- System → Technical architecture
+This repository **does not contain production application code**.

+GSF Core defines the architecture layer that guides all future implementations across the ecosystem.

 ---

-## Philosophy
+## Status

-GSF is built as a living digital system.

-Applications may change.
-Interfaces may evolve.
-The core logic remains.
+Architecture Phase — Active Development

+Open for research collaboration and experimental contributions.

 ---

+## Contribution

+New contributors should begin here:

+→ `START_HERE.md`

+Pull Requests and architectural discussions are welcome.

+---

-## Status
+## License

-Early Architecture Phase
-Open for research collaboration.
+Pending ecosystem licensing model.